-Save with Zaniac Semester Courses in the Fall and Spring after school.
+Save with Zaniac Semester Courses in the Fall and Winter after school.

 Choose from 7 Courses available in 26 different time slots offered Monday through Friday and Saturdays!
 Space is strictly limited so Enroll Now to reserve your child’s spot!

 Coders I: Scratch & Game Design – (Grades K-8)